s6007541/EvolvePrompt/README.md

 REPORT_FORMAT = xml # The coverage report format.

 [llm]
-model_path = path/to/model # The path to the LLM (CodeLlama-7b-Instruct) you donwloaded
+model_path = path/to/model # The path to the LLM (CodeLlama-7b-Instruct) that you downloaded
 tokenizer_path = path/to/tokenizer # The path to the tokenizer of the LLM
 max_seq_len = 2048 # Parameters for the LLM.
 See https://github.com/facebookresearch/codellama for more information
 max_batch_size = 4